exonum/exonum-doc/src/home/design-overview.md

 As services are Rust modules, they can be easily reused across Exonum projects.
-You may use open source services already written by the community, or open your service for other users.
+You may use open source services already written by the community, or open your service for other uses.

 ### Smart Contracting